LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Validation

-\textbf{\textit{RQ1.1 results.}} Table~\ref{tab:FDR_Time_combined} shows that all \ourapproach~configurations achieved high \textit{FDR} results, ranging from $0.65$ to $0.95$ across projects, with a mean ranging from $0.75$ to $0.84$ and a median ranging from $0.76$ to $0.84$ for all configurations, for a $50\%$ minimization budget.
+\textbf{\textit{RQ1.1 results.}} Table~\ref{tab:FDR_results} shows that all \ourapproach~configurations achieved a high \textit{FDR}, ranging from $0.65$ to $0.95$ across projects, with both the mean and median ranging from $0.75$ to $0.84$ for all configurations, for a $50\%$ minimization budget.
 The highest overall average \textit{FDR} was achieved using UniXcoder/Cosine (mean~=~$0.84$, median~=~$0.82$), ranging from $0.75$ to $0.95$ across projects.
-However, \ourapproach~using CodeBERT/Euclidean and GraphCodeBERT/Cosine also achieved high \textit{FDR} results (mean~=~$0.82$, median~=~$0.84$).
-We should note that, unlike other configurations, the \textit{FDR} achieved by UniXcoder/Cosine was consistently high across all projects.
-For example, for the $JacksonDatabind$ project, the \textit{FDR} achieved by UniXcoder/Cosine was $0.76$, whereas that of other configurations was lower (i.e., $\leq 0.69$).
-Moreover, Fisher's exact test results reveal that \ourapproach~using UniXcoder/Cosine achieved significantly better \textit{FDR} results than all other configurations, with $\alpha = 0.01$.
+However, \ourapproach~using CodeBERT/Euclidean also yielded a high \textit{FDR} (mean~=~$0.82$, median~=~$0.84$).
+CodeBERT/Euclidean and UniXcoder/Cosine showed standard deviations of $0.06$ and $0.07$, respectively.
+In addition, Fisher's exact test results reveal that \ourapproach~using UniXcoder/Cosine achieved significantly better \textit{FDR} results than all other configurations, with $\alpha = 0.01$.

+Figure~\ref{fig:convergence_plot} depicts the average \textit{FDR} for all projects across generations, for all configurations of \ourapproach.
+Compared to other configurations, \ourapproach~using UniXcoder/Cosine converges faster to a higher \textit{FDR} ($0.84$ across projects), suggesting that it offers better guidance for the GA search, making it more effective at removing redundant test cases and thus leading to a better fault detection rate.

+We observed that, for each language model, there seems to be a significant difference in \textit{FDR} between using Cosine Similarity and Euclidean Distance, which is further confirmed by Fisher's exact test with $\alpha = 0.01$.
+This suggests that \textit{FDR} results are influenced by the combination of language models and distance functions.
+The embeddings generated by UniXcoder and GraphCodeBERT are enriched with detailed information about the nodes and edges within test code ASTs.
+This could be the reason that Cosine Similarity, as a directional similarity, is more informative in distinguishing such test method embeddings than Euclidean Distance, a magnitude similarity.
+For CodeLlama-7b, the embedding dimensionality is $4,096$, compared to $768$ for other language models, which can explain its better performance with Cosine Similarity over Euclidean Distance, since the latter is less effective in high-dimensional spaces~\cite{xia2015effectiveness}.

+In certain projects ($Cli$, $Codec$, $Csv$, and $Time$), UniXcoder/Cosine yielded a $5\%$ to $10\%$ lower \textit{FDR} than other configurations.
+However, Fisher's Exact Test revealed that those differences are not significant.
+Nevertheless, we provide some tentative explanations regarding these projects: (1) A larger training data set covering a greater variety of programming languages (StarEncoder) and a substantially greater number of parameters (CodeLlama) might be beneficial for understanding test code from these projects, and (2) using ASTs as input for pre-training might introduce unnecessary details into test method embeddings, if test cases in these projects are similar in terms of code structure but rather differ regarding low-level details (e.g., complex string manipulation or domain-specific character strings), thus making UniXcoder less effective in understanding their test code.